taindp98/Vietnamese-Chatbot/README.md

     - Natural Language Generation (NLG) is based on existing sentence patterns and replaces found information based on semantic frameworks.
 - User interface and management interface for administrators:
     - The user interface includes a live chat application on the website and a mobile chat application.
-    - The database management tool for administrators to ensure full implementation of the basic CRUD operations.
+    - The database management tool for administrators to ensure full implementation of the basic CRUD operations that is **MONGODB**

 ## ⚒️ Quickstart